gcpinckert/rb120_rb129/study_guide/fake_operators_equality.md

 # Fake Operators and Equality

+Lots of operators in Ruby are really method calls using the disguise of Ruby's syntactical sugar to utilize a more visually appealing syntax.

+Because they are really methods, we can define our own implementations of them within our custom classes.
+Doing so overrides the fake operators with our own implementation, so it's important to follow the conventions established for each within the Ruby standard library.

 ## Equivalence

 **Equivalence** is the idea of equality.
 Because `==` in Ruby is in fact a _method_ and not an operator, we can define custom ideas of equality for our custom objects.